Skip to content

 •

-Distinguishing Unit Testing From Other Testing Types
+Unit Testing vs. Other Testing Methods

 Unit testing differs from other testing methodologies in scope and focus.
 Integration testing, for instance, examines how multiple units of code interact within a broader system, verifying that combined components work together seamlessly.
 System testing evaluates the entire application as a complete entity, ensuring that end-to-end functionality meets requirements.
 While integration and system tests assess code at a larger scale, unit testing focuses narrowly on individual components, addressing their specific functionality in isolation.